vtjc2002/LearnAI-Bootcamp/lab01.3_customvision02/0_README.md

 >            var project = trainingApi._("Object Detection Project", null, objDetectionDomain.Id);
 >~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Replace the _ after "trainingApi." with a method that will display a message in the application that a project is being created?
+Replace the _ after "trainingApi." with a method that will display a message in the application that a project is being created.

 ### Step 6: Create a tag for the scissor images named scissorsTag